min2ha/ukwa-site/content/target/52722/index.en.md

   "subject": "Brexit"
 }

-# Telegraph, The: Revealed: How EU has been secretly plotting to block Theresa May over EU migrants for weeks

 Reports that the EU had been plotting for weeks to thwart Theresa May’s plans to secure a deal for British expats in Europe and migrants in the UK by the end of June 2017.